Bob Senneker: Driving style

 Speed Sport describes his personality as "intensely focused, ... engrossed with the thought of winning the next race."
 Speed Sport also said "His smooth, calculating style was perfectly suited to long races and he had an uncanny ability to conserve his equipment."
 Michigan fans nicknamed him "The Sneaker" for his patience and "The Bluebird" for his blue car which was often "flew" in front.

 Awards

 Senneker was inducted into the Michigan Motor Sports Hall of Fame in 1988.
+Bob was inducted into the Grand Rapids, MI Sports Hall of Fame(www.grshof.com) in 2006.
 He was added to the Berlin Raceway Hall of Fame in 2015.